nestauk/dsp_ai_eval/dsp_ai_eval/pipeline/process_abstracts/README.md

 4. `clean_cluster_summaries.py`: do some minor cleaning on the GPT-generated cluster summaries.
 (This is in a separate script from `cluster_summarization_pipeline.py` just so that if we want to modify the cleaning steps, we don't have to regenerate the summaries, as doing so comes with a cost.)

 5. `plot_abstract_clusters.py`: visualize the clusters that we have created!

+CHECKLIST

+- Update file paths in base.yaml
+- Update output path for figs in plot_abstract_clusters.py and add corresponding output file in finder
+- Update number of args in get_abstracts in scite.py, and in embed_scite_abstracts (?)
+- Put data from scite in S3